Heat transfer in a process plant using a shell and tube heat exchanger

 Why Heat Transfer Always Occurs

-This article explains why heat transfer is unavoidable and why this
+This next article explains why heat transfer is inevitable whenever a temperature

 Category: